Please note virtual participants cannot attend in-person sessions; they can only attend virtual sessions.

 This session will highlight how island residents, governments, and institutions develop island-centered geographical imaginaries, policies, and relations which challenge traditional geopolitical architectures driven by great power politics, including competition.
 Imperial powers have long targeted islands as instrumental sites to expand their own influence and curb the ambitions of rivals.
 In the service of bringing security to the residents of their continental homelands, imperial projects have largely treated islands as objects to be possessed within one ‘sphere of influence’ of another, platforms for military power projection, disposable spaces, or nodes in competing global infrastructure projects.
 As demonstrated by current island-focused geopolitical maneuverings between China and the ‘Quad’ powers of the U.S., Japan, India, and Australia; this is as true today as it has been over the past several centuries.
 This session, however, will highlight the ways that island governments, non-state organizations, and residents not only navigate or resist these projects, but how they imagine and create political relationships and policies that attempt to change the focus of security – from metropole citizens to islanders – as well as the forms of security – from militarized national security to broader frameworks of environmental and human security.
 Following on the conference theme of ‘islands in relation,’ this session seeks to showcase ways that island residents and institutions exercise agency and create inter-island political, economic, and social connections which challenge traditional imperially oriented definitions and practices of security.

-Countering the impacts of climate change, insecurity and outmigration in the Pacific islands
+Countering the impacts of climate change, insecurity and outmigration in Asia-Pacific islands

 Juha Uitto (Global Environment Facility)